KajenKirubah/FCC_JS_RecordCollection/README.md

 Note: A copy of the recordCollection object is used for the tests.
 You should not directly modify the recordCollection object.

-My notes: This code does have inefficiences and can be improved.
+My notes: This code does have inefficiences and can be improved as suggested by chatgpt4 LOL.